bboure/appsync.wtf/workshops/typescript-workshop/getting-started.md

 High-level understanding the [Serverless Framework](https://www.serverless.com/) might also be useful.

+Ready?
+Let's get started.

 ## Clone the Project

-Ready?
-Let’s get started.

 First, we will clone the project and get familiar with it.
 Run the following command and open it in your favorite IDE.